-able 5.7.1-Building work Zone Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development All zones Accepted development If associated with a Material change of use.
-Accepted development subject to I requirements If: (a) not accepted development; and (b) complying with the relevant acceptable outcomes of the Relevant zone code requirements.
-Code assessment If not accepted development subject to requirements.
-Relevant zone code Accepted development Any other building work not listed in this table.
-Any building work listed in this table and not meeting the description listed in the "Categories of development and assessment" column.
+Zone Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

+All zones Accepted development

+If associated with a Material change of use.

+Accepted development subject to requirements

+If: (a) not accepted development; and (b) complying with the relevant acceptable outcomes of the requirements.
+Relevant zone code

+Code assessment

+If not accepted development subject to requirements.
+Relevant zone code

+Accepted development

+Any building work I work not listed in this table. isted in this table and not meeting the c elopment and assessment" column. description listed in the